M-Mahad-Amir/OpenAI__build-week/README.md

-# NoorPath — Quran learning app
+# NoorPath — Quran learning app - Team Hackathon Project

 A browser-based Quran learning prototype.
 Quran text, English translation, Urdu translation, verse metadata, and ruku selection are loaded locally from `data/quran.json`; learner progress stays in browser `localStorage`.
 Gemini is optional and is used only for AI summaries, quizzes, contextual explanations, and the Ask AI panel.